 Recent UN General Assembly Action on Palestine and Implications for the ICC

-Following the overwhelming UN General Assembly (GA) vote on November 29 to accord Palestine non-member observer state status in its meetings we have revised our background paper on this issue
+Following the overwhelming UN General Assembly (GA) vote on November 29

 Palestine options at the ICC: The Palestine Authority (PA) could: 1) Attempt to become a State Party at the ICC by ratifying the Rome Statute and then refer crimes to the ICC; or 2) Remain a non-State Party but make a declaration accepting the Court's jurisdiction over a particular set of crimes.
 It is very important to recognize that in either option the PA would have to refer an entire situation or train of events to the ICC.
 This would permit the ICC Prosecutor to investigate or prosecute any crime within that situation allegedly committed by anyone, including crimes claimed to be by Palestinians against Israelis.

-would require the PA to ratify the Rome Statute and then present a document certifying the ratification to the UN Secretary-General.
+The State Party option would require the PA to ratify the Rome Statute and then present a document certifying the ratification to the UN Secretary-General.
 The Secretary-General is responsible for administering the Rome Statute.
 He would have to decide whether the PA was a state competent to ratify.
 Should he so decide, the Prosecutor and the rest of the ICC would be obliged to proceed as with any other State Party.

-of a declaration of acceptance of jurisdiction followed by a referral, the Prosecutor would have to make the first decision on whether the PA was a state competent to make the referral.
+In the non-State Party option of a declaration of acceptance of jurisdiction followed by a referral, the Prosecutor would have to make the first decision on whether the PA was a state competent to make the referral.
 This decision could be challenged in the Pre-Trial Chamber by the PA, or by another state involved in the situation giving rise to the referral, such as Israel.
 The PA has in fact already tried this option by submitting a report of crimes and declaration of acceptance of jurisdiction to the ICC Prosecutor in 2009.
 In April, 2012, the Prosecutor released a decision that at that stage he was not empowered to decide on the PA's statehood status.
 A UN body such as the Security Council or the General Assembly, or the ICC's Assembly of States Parties, would have to make this determination.
 Since the GA's recent action, the press has reported that the current Prosecutor is giving the declaration further consideration.

 Please refer to our background paper for full descriptions of the processes involved in both options.